River Hull: Drainage

 The problems of flooding of the land adjacent to the river were addressed by the construction of catchwater drains to both sides of it.
 The east side of the river was protected by the Holderness Drainage scheme.
 John Grundy worked on plans for the scheme which would protect 11000 acre of low-lying land to the north-east of Hull.
-John Smeaton was also involved, although the final report was largely Grundy's work, and an Act of Parliament to authorise the work was passed on 5 April 1764.
+John Smeaton was also involved, although the final report was largely Grundy's work, and an act of Parliament to authorise the work, the Holderness Drainage Act 1764 (4 Geo.
+3. c.
+47 Pr.), was passed on 5 April 1764.
 The Trustees for the scheme wrote to Grundy and Smeaton in May 1764, asking them to work on the project.
 Grundy's wife had died only a fortnight previously, and the two engineers corresponded, but besides valuable comment on Grundy's plans for the outfall sluice, Smeaton had no further involvement, and it was Grundy who ran the project, which included 17 mi of barrier bank along the east side of the river.
 John Hoggard acted as Superintendent for the scheme, while Joseph Page was appointed as resident engineer, to oversee the construction of the drains and the outfall sluice.
 Grundy made regular visits until October 1767, by which time the sluice and the main drainage channels were completed, at which point he and Page moved on, while Hoggard oversaw additional work on the drains and banks, which lasted for several more years.
 By the time of its completion in 1772, the scheme had cost £24,000.